Phone: 706-769-6655 ext. 3638

 I began my freshman year of college at the University of Georgia beginning in Fall of 2013.
 I joined Sigma Alpha, a professional agricultural sorority, and got involved with collegiate FFA.
 While in college, I worked at both a florist, and a trampoline park, both of which I highly enjoyed.

 I am married to my high school sweetheart, Kyle, who I'm sure you will meet one of these days.
 Kyle is a firefighter with the Athens-Clarke County Fire Department.
 We reside in Winterville where we share our home with our two dogs, Fronz & Piper, and two cats, Ava & Luna.
-We have one daughter, Annabeth Grace, who just turned one in July 2020.
+We have one daughter, Annabeth Grace, who just turned two in July 2021.

 While attending the University of Georgia, I completed my semester of student teaching in Spring of 2016 at Eastside High School in Covington, GA under the direction of Mrs. Catrina Pollard.
 I graduated Summa Cum Laude with my Bachelor's Degree in Fall of 2016, a semester ahead of schedule.
 I started teaching at Jasper County High School in January 2017.
 I taught Basic Agricultural Science, Ag Mech I, Ag Mech II, and Ag Mech III.
 I now teach at Oconee County High School as one of two agriculture education teachers.
 I teach Basic Ag, Ag Mechanics, Animal Science, & Agricultural Leadership.
 I am in graduate school to get my Master's degree in Agricultural & Environmental Education and am set to graduate in December of 2021.
 I love what I do and wouldn't change it for the world.